databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 - **Unit Test**: A unit test validates the functionality of minimum testable code units like functions and modules, and ensure they execute successfully and return the expected results.
 - **SQL Logic Test**: A SQL logic test verifies SQL syntax and logic correctness using test cases, covering various scenarios.
-- **Performance Tests**: Validate performance impact of new features and optimizations.
-Prevent performance regressions.
+- **Performance Test**: A performance test validates performance impact of new features and optimizations.
+This helps prevent performance regressions.

 While these tests ensure functional correctness and stability during rapid development, they have limitations.
 Test SQL queries are mostly handwritten and simple, lacking complex queries seen in real-world scenarios.
 They have insufficient coverage of edge cases and exceptions.